vkoskiv/c-ray/README.md

 4. Run binary.
 For example: `bin/c-ray input/hdr.json`.
 You can also pipe files into `c-ray` and it will read from there.
 This is useful for scripts that invoke `c-ray`.
 Example: `cat input/scene.json | bin/c-ray`
 *Note: When reading the json from `stdin`, c-ray assumes that the asset path is `./`.
 This can be specified with `--asset-path`*

+macOS:
+1. Follow Linux instructions, or you can try `mkdir build && cd build && cmake -G Xcode ..`

 Windows:
 1. Install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)